-- This Snapshot of Healthcare in Aurora is a great place to start when looking for data for Aurora.
-Click here for a snapshot of the health status of the people of Aurora.
+- This Aurora Health Snapshot (PDF) is a great place to start when looking for data for Aurora.

 - The Colorado Health Institute provides a wide range of health-related data, both at the state and regional levels, in its online data repository.
 Clicking twice on an individual county in the “County Health Profiles” is a good place to start.
 The drop-down menu for “Data Categories” lists all available data.
 And, as a community service, the Colorado Health Institute provides data for individual requests.
 Contact Senior Data Analyst Rebecca Crepin for assistance both in thinking through which data can best answer your question and request that information.

 - The City of Aurora also provides downloadable data reports online, including “Who is Aurora? the 2016 Demographic Report with Current Census Data, Key Areas, and Comparisons (a 76 pg. .pdf) and City of Aurora Facts, a handy 1-pg. fact sheet, which provides population data as well as information about the economy, housing, physical environment, and city government.

 - The State Demography Office of the Department of Local Affairs can provide Aurora-specific information upon request.
 Much information is also available on the office’s website.

 - The Colorado Health Information Dataset (COHID) is a searchable, online database.
 Birth data, death data, population estimates, and other datasets can be searched for various measures, including geographic area.
 Additional data can be requested by contacting the Health Statistics Section of the Colorado Department of Public Health and Environment.

 - Community Commons’ Community Health Needs Assessment site is a free, online toolkit that provides various resources, reports, and map-making software.